tendrl-inc-labs/TetherDB/README.md

 - **Direct Writes or Queued Writes**:
   - Direct writes for immediate storage.
   - Queued writes for efficient batch processing in the background.
-- **Batch Processing**: Configurable batch size and timeouts for queued writes.
+- **Batch Processing**: Configurable batch size and processing interval for queued writes.
 - **Flexible Configuration**:
   - Pass a configuration file (`config_file`) **or** a configuration dictionary (`config`).
   - Clear error handling ensures only one configuration method is used.